FortuneV13/harmony_node_stats/README.md

 ## Automatic Installation:
 If you are using custom ports or harmony cli is stored in a folder other than base or harmony folder then please move to 'Manual Installation'.

+Enter the below code for a one line installation.
+For ultimate speed, enter your vStatsBot token at the end of the below line to save being prompted for it.
 ```
 cd ~/ && wget https://raw.githubusercontent.com/FortuneV13/harmony_node_stats/main/install.py -O install.py && python3 install.py
 ```